-The online space gives us so many things that people take are hard fast rules.
-It’s overloaded with opinions, what you should and shouldn’t do.
+The online space gives us so many things that people take as hard fast rules.
+It's overloaded with opinions, what you should and shouldn't do.

 We have this lens into peoples lives and many think that if it's working for the one person then it must work for all people.
 But this is far from the truth.